Farm Fresh Linseed

 to find out how to use all these different products in your diet!

 How do you press the seed?

-Before pressing, the seed will be passed through the cleaner, passing through a stream of air and over sieves to reduce large and small particles, and elevated to the hopper above screw press then falls by gravity to feed the press.
+Before pressing, the natural seed will be passed through the cleaner, passing through a stream of air and over sieves to reduce large and small particles, and elevated to the hopper above screw press then falls by gravity to feed the press.
 On passing through the press the oil runs into a steam cleaned barrel below and the residue is formed into cylindrical nuts that drop into a big bag at the end of the press.
-There is still a quantity of linseed oil left in the nuts and these provide excellent food value for livestock.
-A local farmer collects these to feed to his cows.
+There is still a quantity of linseed oil left in the nuts and these provide excellent food value for livestock and as a key nutritional ingredient in dog and horse feed.

-We press weekly.
-It is of the highest importance to our business that we send fresh oil to our customers and none is older than 10 days.
-Each 500ml bottle of our Culinary Linseed Oil will possess a silver pressed date label.
+We press our natural culinary linseed (flaxseed) weekly.
 When the required amount of oil has been collected the press is stopped and the pressing barrel is labelled, moved and allowed to settle for 48 hours before the oil is run off through unbleached muslin into containers for bottling.
 These 25 litre containers are allowed to settle for a further 24 hours when the final bottling by hand is done and the oil is ready for despatch to the customer complete with a little silver label showing the pressing date.
-The pressing barrels are then moved away ready for draining the last residue into waste barrels, then steam pressure washing and draining before being re-used.
+Fresh is definitely best.

 How much oil do you press at once?